RealTimeLogic/SMQ/README.md

 The example code m2m-led.c requires porting to your embedded board's LED(s).
 See the tutorial [Interfacing LED Demo Programs to Hardware](https://realtimelogic.com/ba/doc/en/C/shark/md_md_Examples.html#LedDemo) for details.

 See the src/arch directory for cross compiling details.

+### Build instructions for ESP8266

+Download the [ESP8266 IDE](https://realtimelogic.com/downloads/sharkssl/ESP8266/).
+The IDE includes the SMQ C client and a pre-configured esp-open-rtos bundled with an easy to use web-based C source code IDE.